 Few managers, it goes without saying, like to think of themselves as Orwellian thought police, driving production by assimilating the identities of their workers.
 But, thanks to social media, and the overall connectivity of modern workplaces, brand protection is undeniably a growing piece of relations with employees.
 Companies increasingly want to leverage employees’ social media profiles, encouraging them to promote their employers’ interests on Twitter and Facebook—platforms that encourage speed, wit and humour.
 The chance that one ill-framed joke, or one remark by an over-refreshed staffer, could blow their efforts sky-high seemed low risk for the reward.

-As of this week, that may be changing.
+That may be changing.
 While Simoes’s image was zinging around cyberspace, Brenda Clark, chair of the Human Resources Professionals Association, was clipping news stories about the case to share with fellow board members—a reminder of how rapidly their jobs can be overtaken by an ill-advised remark.
 “If I were the HR director of an organization,” she says, “I’d go back and ask, ‘Have we reminded our team lately about our expectations around social media?’
 You don’t want surprises.
 You don’t want an employee saying, ‘Oh, I didn’t know I wasn’t supposed to behave poorly in public.’ ”

 To short-circuit those scenarios, she notes, many major institutions and companies have introduced annual code-of-conduct courses—mandatory refreshers that include explicit warnings that employees represent the company at all times, and that failure to abide could result in dismissal.
 A few firms try to head off trouble by performing social media background checks on prospective employees.
 For the rest, says Clark, social media serves as a kind of sentinel, alerting them to negative public reaction and—if they’re unlucky—PR crises of the kind caused by Simoes.
 But that, she stresses, doesn’t mean they’re “up late at night, combing the ’net or going on Twitter to find out who’s speaking ill of us.
 If it comes to our attention, it’s incumbent on us to follow up.”